 2. Inflation Risk

 No one can tell you what the inflation rate will be two, ten, or twenty years from now.
-But it’s good to know that the insurance companies recommended by Bank On Yourself Authorized Advisors have much of their assets in long-term investment-grade fixed-income assets like corporate bonds.
+But it’s good to know that the insurance companies recommended by Bank On Yourself Professionals have much of their assets in long-term investment-grade fixed-income assets like corporate bonds.

 3. Opportunity Risk